echeran/smile-of-murugan/webbook/chapter04.md

 Perunkaucikaṇār.
 The poem has 583 lines.
 Various aspects of the life of different communities in the hero's land are described, and the poem contains exquisite pictures of nature.
 Published in 1889.

+[^nature-elephant-mountain]: Cf. P. Kannappa Mudaliyar, *Tamil nūl varalāṟu*, 1962, p.
+109. The line runs *malaipatukaṭām matirattu* iyampa.
+Probably it is a comparison of an elephant to a mountain; the oozing stands for the sounds emanating from the mountainous region.

 12. *Netunalvāṭai*

 means literally "The Good Long North Wind", implying by metonymy the Cold Season, which is the background of this narrative, ascribed to the famous Nakkīrar, and composed in the